 He has read, written, drawn, built, imagined, played, dreamed, designed, and just plain had fun while discovering and learning.

 Make Resources Available

 Once you’ve figured out what really ignites your child’s curiosity, make as many related resources as you can available on that subject.

-Visit the library often, not just for books, but also everything else they have to offer.
+- Visit the library often, not just for books, but also for everything else they have to offer.

 Don’t force things.
 Forcing the process can instantly turn something fun into an unpleasant chore.